Pretty Woman (musical)

 Pretty Woman is a musical with music and lyrics by Bryan Adams and Jim Vallance, and a book by Garry Marshall and J. F. Lawton.
 The musical is based on the 1990 film of the same name written by Lawton and directed by Marshall.
-It centers on the relationship that develops between Vivian Ward, a free spirited Hollywood prostitute, and Edward Lewis, a wealthy businessman who hires her for a week to be his escort for several business and social functions.
+It centers on the relationship that develops between Vivian Ward, a free-spirited Hollywood prostitute, and Edward Lewis, a wealthy businessman who hires her for a week to be his escort for several business and social functions.

 The original production of Pretty Woman premiered at the Oriental Theatre, Chicago in March 2018, with direction and choreography by Jerry Mitchell, and starring Samantha Barks and Steve Kazee, as Vivian and Edward.
-It made its Broadway debut at the David T. Nederlander Theatre on August 16, 2018, to generally negative reviews, and closed one year later on August 18, 2019.
+It made its Broadway debut at the David T. Nederlander Theatre on August 16, 2018, and closed one year later on August 18, 2019.

 Background

 The musical is based on the 1990 film Pretty Woman.
 The film was produced on a budget of just $14 million, earning over $463 million in global box office receipts.
 Written by J. F. Lawton, and directed by Garry Marshall, the musical centers around Vivian Ward, a free spirited Hollywood prostitute who lives with her sarcastic wisecracking Greek American best friend and roommate Kit De Luca.
 Kit taught Vivian the prostitute trade.
 Vivian is hired by Edward Lewis, a handsome wealthy businessman, to be his escort for several business and social functions, and their developing relationship over the course of her week-long stay with him.

 In March 2014, it was announced that a musical adaptation of the film was being developed for the stage, with original screenwriter Lawton and director Marshall attached to write the book.
 The following year Marshall revealed that rights had been secured.
 Although Marshall died in July 2016, producer Paula Wagner said that work on the musical would continue.
 In September 2017, it was announced that the show would receive its world premiere at the Oriental Theatre, Chicago, before an expected Broadway transfer in fall 2018.

 In an interview, director Jerry Mitchell said that the score "will have the feel of late '80s-early '90s rock: That’s one of the great things about Bryan Adams—it's where he lives.
 So you’ve got the rock and roll stuff, the up-tempos."
 Roy Orbison's "Oh, Pretty Woman" was originally excluded from the musical.
 On June 19, 2019, the show included "Oh, Pretty Woman" during the curtain call.